Tomar introduction – Tomar sights – Lisbon to Tomar – Lisbon - Obidos - Batalha – Central Portugal

-Tomar is a historic and fascinating destination as it was the regional strong hold for the Knights Templar religious order.
-Tomar makes for an enjoyable destination as part of a tour of central Portugal and can be visited as a (long) day trip from Lisbon.
-There are excellent public transport services between Lisbon and Tomar with both bus and train services.
-This guide will provide a guide to travel from Lisbon to Tomar by public transport and includes fares, links to timetables and station information.
+Tomar is a historic and fascinating destination, which was the original stronghold for the Knights Templar religious order.
+Tomar makes for an enjoyable destination as part of a tour of central Portugal, or can be visited as a day trip from Lisbon.

-Tomar is situated 140km northeast of Lisbon and the quickest method of travel is by rental car, with the journey taking approximately 1 hour 20 minutes and follows the A1 toll expressway.
+Tomar is situated 140km northeast of Lisbon.
+The fastest method of travel is by car, and the journey via the A1 toll expressway takes 1 hour 20 minutes.

-Public transport in Portugal is safe, reliable and inexpensive and the services use clean and modern buses or trains.
-Tomar is connected to Lisbon by both intercity bus services and a regional railway.
-Both modes of transport have comparable journey times and fares, the main difference is that there are more daily departures with the train.
-The railway is the recommended means of travel and train journeys in Portugal are relaxing and hassle free.
+The railway is the recommended means of travel and train journeys in Portugal are relaxing and hassle-free.
 The following section first details train services between Tomar and Lisbon and then the intercity bus services of the route.

 Lisbon to Tomar by Bus